x-research-team/vm/docs/README.md

 ### Constants(Literal)

-In magpie, there are mainly eleven types of constants(Literals).
+In vm, there are mainly eleven types of constants(Literals).

 * Integer
 * UInteger